palant/pfp-website/content/documentation/choosing-master-password.md

 ## How to choose a strong password

 There are plenty of different suggestions online on choosing strong passwords.
 For example, [this article by University of California](https://it.ucsf.edu/policies/choose-right-password) gives good advise.

+## How do I change my master password?

+Starting with PfP 2.1.0, a backup can be imported even if it was created with a different master password.
+This allows changing your master password:

+* Click PfP icon and log in.
+* Click "Show all passwords."
+* Click the backup button and save a backup with your passwords.
+* Click PfP icon again and "Lock passwords."
+* Click "Reset master password" and choose a new master password (this **removes all existings passwords**).
+* Click "Show all passwords."
+* Click the import button and restore the backup file you created previously.
+* When prompted, enter your old master password which will be used to decrypt the backup file.

+The side-effect is that all generated passwords will be converted into stored passwords because password generation depends on the master password.
+It is recommended that you replace these passwords by new generated passwords.